henriheimann/stm32-hal-stdio2uart/README.md

 ## Supported Platforms
 STM32L0 and STM32L4 are supported.
 The HAL header includes for other platforms may be added in `stdio2uart.h`.

+## Supported Features
+For now, only routing of the output streams to UART is supported.